I-GUIDE/data-catalog-archive/schema/core.md

 ```

 A more complete example of an author will include additional fields from the
-`Person` class such as an identifier.
+[Schema:Person](https://schema.org/Person) class such as an identifier.

 ``` json
 {